 Section J contains policies pertaining to students, including admissions, attendance, rights and responsibilities, conduct, discipline, suspension and expulsion, health and welfare, records, publications, and school-related activities.

-JB Equal Educational Opportunities JBB Sexual Harassment JEA Compulsory Attendance Ages JF Admission and Denial of Admission JFABB Admission of Non-immigrant Foreign Exchange Students JFABD Homeless Students JFABE Student in Foster Care JFBA IntraDistrict Choice Open Enrollment JFBB InterDistrict Choice Open Enrollment with changes JFC Student Withdrawal from School/Dropout JH Student Absences and Excuses JHB Truancy JIC Student Conduct JICA Student Dress Code JICC Student Conduct in School Vehicles JICDA Student Code of Conduct JICDD Violent and Aggressive Behavior JICDE Bullying Prevention and Education JICEA School-Related Student Publications JICEC Student Distribution of Noncurricular Materials JICF Secret Societies Gang Activity JICH Drug and Alcohol Use by Students JICI Weapons in School JICJ Student Use of Cell Phones and Other Personal Technology Devices JIH Student Interrogations Searches and Arrests JIHB Parking Lot Searches JIHC Use of Metal Detectors JII Student Concerns, Complaints, and Grievances JJA1 Student Organizations JJA2 Student Organizations Open Forum JJF Student Activities Funds JJH Student Travel JJJ Extracurricular Activity Eligibility JK Student Discipline JK2 Discipline of Students with Disabilities JKA Use of Physical Intervention and Restraint JKBA Disciplinary Removal from the Classroom JKD/JKE Suspension Expulsion of Students JKG Expulsion Prevention JLC Student Health Services and Records JLCB Immunization of Students JLCC Communicable Infectious Diseases JLCD Administering Medications to Students JLCDA Students with Food Allergies JLCDB Administration of Medical Marijuana to Qualified Students.
-JLCE First Aid and Emergency Medical Care JLCG Medicaid Reimbursement JLDAC Screening Testing of Students JLF Reporting Child Abuse Child Protection.
+JB Equal Educational Opportunities JBB Sexual Harassment JEA Compulsory Attendance Ages JF Admission and Denial of Admission JFABB Admission of Non-immigrant Foreign Exchange Students JFABD Homeless Students JFABE Student in Foster Care JFBA IntraDistrict Choice Open Enrollment JFBB InterDistrict Choice_Open Enrollment JFC Student Withdrawal from School/Dropout JH Student Absences and Excuses JHB Truancy JIC Student Conduct JICA Student Dress Code JICC Student Conduct in School Vehicles JICDA Student Code of Conduct JICDD Violent and Aggressive Behavior JICDE Bullying Prevention and Education JICEA School-Related Student Publications JICEC Student Distribution of Noncurricular Materials JICF Secret Societies Gang Activity JICH Drug and Alcohol Use by Students JICI Weapons in School JICJ Student Use of Cell Phones and Other Personal Technology Devices JIH Student Interrogations Searches and Arrests JIHB Parking Lot Searches JIHC Use of Metal Detectors JII Student Concerns, Complaints, and Grievances JJA1 Student Organizations JJA2 Student Organizations Open Forum JJF Student Activities Funds JJH Student Travel JJJ Extracurricular Activity Eligibility JK Student Discipline JK2 Discipline of Students with Disabilities JKA Use of Physical Intervention and Restraint JKBA Disciplinary Removal from the Classroom JKD/JKE Suspension Expulsion of Students JKG Expulsion Prevention JLC Student Health Services and Records JLCB Immunization of Students JLCC Communicable Infectious Diseases JLCD Administering Medications to Students JLCDA Students with Food Allergies JLCDB Administration of Medical Marijuana to Qualified Students.
+JLCE First Aid and Emergency Medical Care JLCG Medicaid Reimbursement JLDAC Screening_Testing of Students and Treatment of Mental Disorders JLF Reporting Child Abuse Child Protection.
 JLFF Sex Offender Information JLIB Student Dismissal Precautions JLJ Physical Activity JQ Student Fees, Fines, and Charges JRA/JRC Student Records Release of Information on Students JRCB Privacy and Protection of Confidential Student Information JRCA Sharing of Student Records JS Student Use of the Internet and Electronic Communications

 Section K: School-Community Home Relations